isc-projects/kea/doc/sphinx/arm/ddns.rst

 .. note::

-    Hook libraries, such as the the ISC subscriber-only GSS-TSIG library, make new statistics available in Kea.
+    Hook libraries, such as the ISC subscriber-only GSS-TSIG library, make new statistics available in Kea.

 More information about Kea statistics can be found at :ref:`stats`.